-Resource Page: Expanding Coverage to All Californians
+Resource Page: Covering All Californians

 Current Sources of Health Coverage in California

 The following presentations were all given before the Assembly Select Committee in October 2017 and provide a broad overview of how Californians are currently covered and how the state’s health insurance markets function.

 Overview of Coverage and Care in California (PDF) (Insure the Uninsured Project [ITUP], October 23, 2017)

 Public Programs: Medicare, Medicaid, and CHIP (PDF) (Center on Budget and Policy Priorities, October 23, 2017)

 Individual Health Insurance Market (PDF) (ITUP, October 23, 2017)